MikkoPasanen/Chef-quiz/README.md

 ## About
 Chef quiz is a school project for my UI-technologies course in TAMK.

-The goal was to make a website by using basic frontend technologies such as:
+The goal was to make a website by using basic frontend technologies:
 - HTML
 - CSS / SASS
 - Javacript